 What can a bone densitometry scan tell my doctor?

 Bone densitometry is especially helpful in detecting the early stages of osteoporosis, before symptoms occur.
-Osteoporosis is a condition that affects mostly post menopausal women over the age of 65, although men can be afflicted as well.
+Osteoporosis is a condition that affects mostly post-menopausal women over the age of 65.
+However, men can be afflicted as well.

-While everyone loses bone mass with age, osteoporosis puts you at increased risk for fractures, particularly in the hips and vertebrae.
-The good news is, with bone density testing, most of these patients can be treated before their bones lose too much strength.
+While everyone loses bone mass with age, osteoporosis increases the risk for fractures.
+These fractures most commonly occur in the hips and vertebrae.
+The good news is, with bone density testing, most of these patients can be treated before bones lose too much strength.

 How do I prepare for my exam?

-Other items, such as jewelry, or any other metal objects, may need to be removed before the exam so that they do not interfere with the X-ray.
+- Wear loose, comfortable clothing with no metal zippers or buttons.
+Other items, such as jewelry or any other metal objects, may need to be removed before the exam so that they do not interfere with the X-ray.